IQAndreas/jekyll-static-comments/README.md

 1. Put the `static_comments.rb` file in the `_plugins` directory of your Jekyll site.

+1. Put all in the files inside of `php` into the directory of your site running PHP.

-1. Edit the variables at the top of `commentsubmit.php`, and then place it somewhere suitable in your site.
+1. Edit the variables at the top of `commentsubmit.php`.

-1. Modify `comment_received.html` to your liking (add a YAML front-matter to render it in your site's style, for instance) and then place it alongside `commentsubmit.php`.
+1. Modify `comment_received.html` and `comment_contains_spam.html` to your
+liking (add a YAML front-matter to render it in your site's style, for instance).

 1. Using `comment_template.html` as a base, add the appropriate code to your blog post template.
 Remember to provide an appropriate URL to